VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Introduction

 Recent research on VideoLLMs has primarily concentrated on model architectures and training datasets, with limited exploration of the interaction format between the user and the model.
 In this paper, the ``interaction format'' of VideoLLMs comprises the following two aspects: (1) a \textbf{chat template} used to convert input sources, e.g., video, user text query, and model response, into a sequence of tokens; (2) a \textbf{turn-taking rule} organizing inputs of different sources to finalize an interaction format.
 For example, for most existing VideoLLMs, the interaction format is: (1) for the chat template, the model uses (frames sampled from) the full video and a text query as input, and then outputs a response; (2) for the turn-taking rule, usually the model is permitted to take its turn to generate a response when both the whole video content and user query have ended, e.g., when an \textless{}eos\textgreater{} token is explicitly provided.
 We refer to this traditional interaction method as ``\textit{whole video}'' in the rest of this paper.

-However, this all-along used \textit{whole video} interaction has the following three defects, which hinder the performance and real-world usage scenarios of VideoLLMs: Firstly, it does not admit timely interactions.
+However, this all-along used \textit{whole video} interaction has the following two defects, which hinder the performance and real-world usage scenarios of VideoLLMs: Firstly, it does not admit timely interactions.
 As the video is often input as a whole, this limits its usage in more scenarios like live broadcasts or surveillance videos, in which the video does not end at a specific time.
-Even if we can segment the video into multiple fixed-length clips for input, the model still cannot generate responses in a real-time manner when necessary.
-Instead, it must wait until the end of the clip before starting to reply, which negatively impacts the timeliness of the interaction.
+Even if we can segment the video into multiple fixed-length clips for input, the model still cannot generate responses in a real-time manner when necessary, as it does not know whether it is feasible and appropriate to reply at the end of this clip.
 Secondly, it performs unfavorably on time-sensitive video comprehension tasks.
-In this paper we use \textbf{``time-sensitive tasks''} to refer to tasks in which the model is required to provide responses that include specific times in the video, such as temporal video grounding \cite{Krishna2017DenseCaptioningEI,Gao2017TALLTA,Hendricks2017LocalizingMI}, video highlight detection \cite{Lei2021QVHighlightsDM}, dense video captioning \cite{Zhou2017TowardsAL,Krishna2017DenseCaptioningEI}, grounded video question answering \cite{Xiao2023NextGQA}, etc. Existing approaches refer to the video timeline by generating text that contains time information, such as second numbers like ``3.5 – 7.1 seconds'' or timeline percentages like ``from 30 to 50''.
-However, the performance of these models has been consistently unsatisfactory, possibly due to LLMs' limited ability to handle numbers \cite{Schwartz2024NumeroLogicNE}.
-Thirdly, it suffers from sub-optimal performance of describing long videos.
-When generating responses relevant to a specific segment in a lengthy video, the model needs to first implicitly ``retrieve'' this relevant segment from the entire video that is already encoded in the context, which is challenging for most VideoLLMs \cite{Wang2024VideoLLaMBLV}.
+In this paper we use \textbf{``time-sensitive tasks''} to refer to tasks in which the model is required to provide responses that include specific times in the video, such as temporal video grounding \cite{Krishna2017DenseCaptioningEI,Gao2017TALLTA,Hendricks2017LocalizingMI}, video highlight detection \cite{Lei2021QVHighlightsDM}, dense video captioning \cite{Zhou2017TowardsAL,Krishna2017DenseCaptioningEI}, grounded video question answering \cite{Xiao2023NextGQA}, etc.